DavZim/Independent-Event-Identifier-IEI-/README.md

 ```
 The issue now is to create an algorithm that is able to identify these dates in the fastest way.

-My humble approach is the following `iei` function that is used recursively (calling itself within the function).
+My humble approach is the following `iei` function that is used recursively (calling itself in the function).
 The function looks like this:

 ```r